TKaluthanthri/MBRemittanceProvider/README.md

 ## 6. Testing
-I do not included sandbox environment yet. but included fex xunit test cases
+I do not included sandbox environment yet. but included few xunit test cases